dzackgarza/Notes/Research/Meeting Notes 1-10.md

 We then move on to define $E_2^{p,q}$ as $\frac{\ker d_1: E_1^{p,1} \into~\cdot }{\im d_1: \cdot ~\into E_1^{p,q}}$.
 This leads to a "knights move" for the differentials on the second page, moving up one and down-right two.
 Note that on the first page, moving right was the same as moving up one and down-right one.

+Introduced how long exact sequences are sort of degenerate cases of spectral sequences, with only a few columns (?)